UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/install_urcap_cb3.md

 connection with each other to minimize network disturbances.
 The custom port should be left untouched for now.

+In some cases the custom port should be set to blank.
+If you recieve a warning/exeption when attempting to connect you may need to remove the custom port number.

  ![Insert the external control node](initial_setup_images/cb3_10_prog_structure_urcaps.png)

 To use the new URCaps, create a new program and insert the **External Control** program node into